dj311/data-science-toolbox-5/README.md

 # Data Science Toolbox 4: (Mis) Identifying Users by Command Usage

 This is a group project completed for the "Data Science Toolbox" course at Bristol University.
 The project brief was to explore neural networks and their application to cyber-security.
-This project consider the application of intrusion detection, and develops an attack using adversarial networks.
+This project considers how they can be applied to detecting intrusions.
+We then develop an attack against this solution using an adversarial network.
+Considering the network we are attacking as a black-box, we build a replica network using carefully chosen points in the sample space.
+We then examine the internals of this replica to build fake inputs which trick the network.
+The outcome is a Python function which takes a malicious shell script as input, and outputs an equivelant script that is classified by the intrusion detection system as "legitimate".

 The best entrypoint would be to skim our [report](./project/report.pdf), then take a look at the [notebook](./project/report.ipynb) where we implement the intrusion detection and our attack.

-The Jupyter notebook is the entrypoint for the practical part of this report (found at `./project/report.ipynb`).
-It can be downloaded and run locally, or within Google Colab.
+The Jupyter notebook can be downloaded and run locally, or within Google Colab.
 See below for more details.

 ## Running locally
 We've frozen our dependencies in `requirements.txt`, so the following should get a local installation up and running: